-The Vancouver Writers Fest in partnership with VPL presents
+The Vancouver Writers Fest in partnership with VPL presents: Incite

 Mind-altering, metamorphic, twice-monthly.
 Free readings, interviews and discussions with authors who will change how you see the world.

 "Inspiring, thought provoking, entertaining and informative.
 I have thoroughly enjoyed each event.
 Thank you for offering such a high quality series at no charge.
 I look forward to next year’s Incite!" - 2016 Incite attendee